- Posted on:July 14, 2024

 A Different Life

 The minor outlaw celebrities arrived in town in pitiful shape, except for Pitts who died in the woods.
 All of them suffered from significant injuries.
 Jim—plagued by his mouth wound— never again ate solid food.
-All three plead guilty to avoid hanging and received life sentences to Stillwater prison.
-Assuming they would earn parole in as little as five years, they settled into prison life as model prisoners entertaining several visitors.
+All three pleaded guilty to avoid hanging and received life sentences in Stillwater prison.
+Assuming they would earn parole in as little as five years, they settled into prison life as model prisoners and entertained several visitors.
 In an 1880 interview, Cole avoided questions connecting him to other bandits, such as the James brothers, presumably to protect Frank.[ix]
 Several friends wrote letters to the state seeking their pardon.
 Bob Younger died of tuberculosis in 1889, partially attributed to the chest wound he suffered after Northfield.
 Finally, twenty-five years into their sentence, Cole and Jim Younger received conditional pardons in 1901, and began working various jobs in Minnesota.
 Jim, depressed that he could not marry a woman he loved, committed suicide in 1902.
 Ironically, he did not want to participate in the Northfield robbery, but did so reluctantly, at Cole’s urging.

 Cole Younger with brother Bob (left), brother Jim (bottom) and sister Henrietta.